 Recreational Events and Corporate Training Workshops

-Employees look forward to work in a collaborative workplace with engaging recreational activities.
+Employees look forward to working in a collaborative workplace with engaging recreational activities.
 Most coworking spaces have dedicated activity rooms and recreational areas within their campus to help companies keep their employees motivated and engaged.

 Some coworking spaces also arrange weekly events like coffee painting, karaoke, Zumba fitness, baking sessions, etc to help employees rewind and relax.
-Off late, most coworking space providers have started arranging corporate training workshops in the office premises to help employees revamp their existing knowledge and skills.
+Of late, most coworking space providers have started arranging corporate training workshops in the office premises to help employees revamp their existing knowledge and skills.

 Such networking opportunities and exposure help keep the employees motivated and increase their productivity.